 When the connection is done, the iPad will mirror your PC with a workspace sidebar providing useful tools such as brushes and pencils.

-The Astopad Project Blue uses Windows Ink Tablet driver API to support pressure sensitivity and it works perfectly with the Apple Pencil.
+The Astropad Project Blue uses Windows Ink Tablet driver API to support pressure sensitivity and it works perfectly with the Apple Pencil.